Heisenberg10110/MindfulWatch/README.md

 # MindfulWatch
-MindfulWatch is an innovative tool designed to enhance students’ learning experiences by automating psychological video viewing.
-By following the instructions outlined in the “教程.pdf,” users can liberate themselves from formalities and immerse themselves in meaningful content.
-Remember to enjoy your wonderful time! 😊🌟<br>The provided executable (.exe) file is the original version of the tool.
-If you need additional features or have any other requests, feel free to contact me on QQ: 248241718. 😊👍<br>Thank you so much!
-Your encouragement means a lot to me. 🌟✨
+MindfulWatch is an innovative tool designed to help students break free from unnecessary constraints, learn what truly matters, and enjoy life by automating the process of viewing psychological videos.

+The included executable (.exe) is the original version of the tool.
+If you’d like extra features or have other requests, feel free to reach me on QQ: 248241718. 😊👍

+Thank you for your star—it truly means a lot to me! 🌟✨